lochappy/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Describe how, and identify where in your code, you preprocessed the image data.
 What techniques were chosen and why did you choose these techniques?
 Consider including images showing the output of each preprocessing technique.
 Pre-processing refers to techniques such as converting to grayscale, normalization, etc.

-The code for this step is contained in the fifth code cell of the IPython notebook.
+The code for this step is contained in the 5th code cell of the IPython notebook.

-As a first step, I decided to euqalize the histogram of the images using [Contrast Limited Adaptive Histogram Equalization](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_histograms/py_histogram_equalization/py_histogram_equalization.html) because I realized that the most of the images were taken at very low contrast condition.
+As a first step, I decided to euqualize the histogram of the images using [Contrast Limited Adaptive Histogram Equalization](http://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_histograms/py_histogram_equalization/py_histogram_equalization.html) because I realized that the most of the images were taken at very low contrast condition.

 Here is an example of a traffic sign image before and after normalization.